 This incredibly hipster and elegant pour over can either sit on top of your coffee mug or drip directly into a carafe or jug.
 If you walk into virtually any café that cares about coffee chances are they will be sporting one of these along with a barista who can wax eloquent about its benefits and precision.
 However, the very precision which makes coffee lovers froth about the V60 also makes it a relatively unforgiving pour over for beginners.

 If you are serious about coffee then the V60 needs to be at the very least the goal towards which you are heading.

-Kalita Wave – The Best entry level Pour Over on the Market
+Kalita Wave – The Best Beginners Pour Over

 This elegant dripper is the result of the market demand for a pour over that is both designed for optimal extraction yet beginner friendly.
 And boy did they nail it!
 This is unquestionably the coffee maker of choice for the initial explorer into the world of pour over.
 As opposed to the V60 it is flat bottomed with three small triangulated holes in the bottom which regulate flow speed and create a more stable brew.
 The name comes from the wave design on the interior walls which again helps to produce perfect brewing conditions.

 The Kalita Wave effectively replicates the strengths of the V60 while requiring less technical precision.
 This means that it is a far more forgiving pour over and a terrific way to start producing quality coffee for the beginner brewer.

 The Kalita Wave is the best pour over for you if you are a coffee enthusiast just entering the pour over scene.